Strengthening Families by Supporting our Children

 Lucille & and Arthur Greenberg

 SEARCH’s mission is to enable our community’s children to complete their schooling successfully, with both their education and self-esteem intact.
-SEARCH stands for Sephardic Educational Advocacy and Resources for Children with Disabilities, and its main objective is to help parents through the process of obtaining free services from the Department of Education.
+SEARCH stands for Sephardic Educational Advocacy and Resources for Children, and its main objective is to help parents through the process of obtaining free services from the Department of Education.
 These services include speech therapy, occupational therapy, physical therapy, counseling and resource room.
 In addition, we help identify appropriate school placement for children with special needs.
-Since 1997, SEARCH has been advocating for children in all community schools, over 1800 in 2015 alone.
 We also run relevant educational programming for the community in the area of education and children’s issues.
 For more information about SEARCH, contact Sari Tawil at 718-787-1100 x361

 Sofia & Lazar Stein a”h Big Brother Big Sister